AbsaOSS/jacoco/README.md

 - Do comparison of results.
 - **If you identify missing method after filtration collect inputs and provide them to us to improved logic.**

+## Known issues
+- When used on project with Github Action madrapps/jacoco-report@v1.3 then overall % can be different.
+Detected 5% difference.

 ## How to use locally
 Until Scala method filtering solution will be available in official library.
 You can use this workaround.